kle160/Apex-Assessment/README.md

 ```
   yarn install
 ```
-3. In the terminal, run `npm run start` and go to http://localhost:3000 to access the application
+3. In the terminal, run `yarn run start` and go to http://localhost:3000 to access the application